oracle/graal/docs/tools/insight/README.md

 This page provides information on GraalVM Insight as of the 20.1 version.
 To learn about Insight on versions 20.0 and 19.3, proceed [here](https://github.com/oracle/graal/blob/release/graal-vm/20.0/tools/docs/T-Trace.md).

-Note: The GraalVM Insight tool is offered as a technology preview and requires the user to pass the `--experimental-options` option in order to enable the `--insight` instrument.

 ## Get Started

 1. Create a simple _source-tracing.js_ script with the following content: